flatironinstitute/CryoLike/docs/source/usage/imageConversion.rst

 We support several formats:

  - Lists of Star files (with one MRC file per Star file)
- - Internally indexed Star files (one Star file describes images from many MRC files, as with ReLion files)
+ - Internally indexed Star files (one Star file describes images from many MRC files)
  - Internally indexed CryoSparc files (one CryoSparc file describes images from multiple listed MRC files)
  - CryoSparc with 'jobs' folder (one CryoSparc file describes the MRC images located in a specified folder)

-Full details can be found at the API documentation.
-[TODO: XREF]

 Images Metadata
 ------------------